-- 1. Patent Application Filed At USPTO in Washington and/or in Other Countries (e.g. European Patent Office Unitary EU Patent).
+- Patent Application Filed At USPTO in Washington and/or in Other Countries (e.g. European Patent Office - Unitary EU Patent).
 Can also File a PCT (Patent Cooperation Treaty) Application to Get Filing Date In Other Countries and Opinion on Patentability.
 Goes to US in 30 Months. - a.
 Filing Date Critical - b.
 Time Period For Patent Starts When Patent Application Filed (20 Years) - c.
-Invention Priority-First To File - 2.
+Europe and Japan-Invention Priority-First To File - d.
+US-First to File Too-American Invents Act of 2011 - 2.
 Patent Application Published After 18 Months and Becomes Prior Art But Have a One-Year "Grace Period" To Publish Your Own Patent Research Prior to Filing Patent - 3.
-Patent Examiners At USPTO Examine Patent Application - Patent Examiners-At Least a Bachelor's Degree in Technical Field-46% Have PhD.
+Patent Examiners At USPTO Examine Patent Application - a.
+Patent Examiners-At Least a Bachelor's Degree in Technical Field-46% Have PhD.
 Degrees-Must Work at Least Four years Before given Authority To Review Patent Applications - b.
 Review: Patent Eligible?
 Prior Art?
 Novel and New?
 Utility?
 Non-Obvious?
 Written Description?
 Best Mode of Practice?
 Claims? - 4.
 Review Process (Average of 25 Months) - a.
 Send Official Letter Accepting or Rejecting Claims-Some or All - b.
 Applicant Can Respond - c.
-Final Letter Granting or Rejecting Patent Application - d.
+Final Letter Granting or Rejecting patent Application - d.
 Applicant Can Appeal to Federal Court (e.g., Diamond vs. Chakrabarty Case) - 5.
 Challenge (Very Expensive) - a.
-Infringement-Someone Illegally Practicing Invention (e.g., UC vs. Lily) - b.
-Interference-I Invented First (e.g., CRISPR War)
+Infringement-Someone Illegally Practicing Invention (Country Specific)